Tractable Approximate Gaussian Inference for Bayesian Neural Networks: Experiments

 \subsection{1D toy problem}

-We apply TAGI to the 1D regression problem $y=x^{3}+v$, $v:V\sim\mathcal{N}(0,9)$ taken from \cite{hernandez2015probabilistic}, using an AG-FNN having a single hidden layer with 100 units, and a ReLU activation function.
+We apply TAGI to the 1D regression problem $y=x^{3}+v$, such that $V\sim\mathcal{N}(0,9)$, as taken from \citep{hernandez2015probabilistic}, using an AG-FNN having a single hidden layer with 100 units, and ReLU activation functions.
 The objective of this case study is to showcase how TAGI can be applied on small datasets ($\mathtt{D}=20$ points), and to compare the results obtained by considering either diagonal or full covariance matrices.
 In this example, the inference is performed using one observation at a time, where both the covariates $x$ and observations $y$ were normalized in the range $[-1,1]$.
-The optimal number of epochs is identified from a validation set $\mathcal{D}_{\mathtt{V}}$ consisting in 20 additional points.
-The prior covariance for bias is initialized to $\Sigma_{\bm{B}}^{0}=0.01\cdot\mathbf{I}$, and for weights $\Sigma_{\bm{W}}^{0}$, by multiplying the Xaviers's approach \cite{glorot2010understanding} by a factor 0.25.
-The prior mean vector is randomly sampled from $\bm{\mu}_{\bm{\theta}}^{0}\sim\mathcal{N}(\mathbf{0},\Sigma_{\bm{\theta}}^{0})$.
+The optimal number of epochs is identified from a validation set $\mathcal{D}_{\mathtt{V}}$ consisting of 20 additional points.
+The prior covariance for bias is initialized to $\bm{\Sigma}_{\bm{B}}^{\texttt{0}}=0.01\cdot\mathbf{I}$, and for weights $\bm{\Sigma}_{\bm{W}}^{\texttt{0}}$, by using the Xaviers's approach \citep{glorot2010understanding}.
+The prior mean vector is randomly sampled from $\bm{\mu}_{\bm{\theta}}^{\texttt{0}}\sim\mathcal{N}(\mathbf{0},\bm{\Sigma}_{\bm{\theta}}^{\texttt{0}})$ in order to break the initial symmetry in the network, as starting with zero expected values for weights adversely affects learning.

 Figure \ref{fig:1D_reg} compares the true function employed to generate the data, with the AG-FNN (with diagonal covariances) predictions described by their expected values and $\pm3\sigma$ confidence regions.
 We can see in (a) that the prior predictive obtained before updating with observations ($\mathtt{E}=0$) is weakly informative, and that the posterior predictive obtained after the first epoch (b, $\mathtt{E}=1$) is still a poor approximation of the true function.
-The log-likelihood reported in (d) for the validation set allows identifying that the optimal number of epochs is $\mathtt{E}=24$.
-The log-likelihood values reported in Figure \ref{fig:1D_reg}d confirms that employing a training set to identify the number of epoch would not be able to prevent overfitting as depicted in (c).
+The log-likelihood reported in (d) for the validation set allows identifying that the optimal number of epochs is here $\mathtt{E}=31$.
+The log-likelihood values reported in Figure \ref{fig:1D_reg}d confirm that employing a training set to identify the number of epochs would not be able to prevent overfitting as depicted in (c).
+We can see in (e) the same results processed with Hamiltonian Monte-Carlo (HMC) using the implementation by \cite{cobb2019introducing}.
+One aspect we observe is that TAGI is not able to correctly extrapolate the widening confidence region outside the training data, as correctly displayed by HMC.
+The main reason behind this behaviour is that TAGI only provide an unimodal posterior; In the case of HMC, the multiple posterior modes all coincide to similar predictions when constrained by data but not during extrapolation.